UiPath/ProcessMining-devkit-connector/documentation/connector_documentation.md

 ### Connector output & compatability
 \<Refer to the data model and corresponding Process Mining application that this connector is compatible with and built for.>

-## Source system data
+## Prerequisites
+\<Overview of all prerequisites to be met.>

-### Data availability
+### Environmental settings
-\<Many systems require certain options to be turned on for the system to start generating proper logs.
-Describe what is required on the source system side to use this connector.
-For example, should certain tables be used?
-Should certain fields be used in a specific way?>
+\<Description of any environmental prerequisites, like server requirements, configuration needed in firewall to be able to use extractor or connector>

+### System specific settings
+\<Overview of all specific settings to be configured, additional modules to be installed, special access to be granted or specific ways to make use of the source system to start generating proper logs.

+## Extraction

 ### Data extraction & connection to source system
 \<Describe in detail the different ways in which data could/should be extracted from the source system.>